matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 but also the results of long computations.
 Data may be out of date (permanently).
 The DB has been updated but the feature has not.
 Eviction policy: LRU: Least Recently Used.
 LFU: Least Frequently Used.
 FIFO: First In First Out.
 CDN (content delivery network): Servers scattered around the world means that the delay will be low.
 Also called PoP (Point of Presence).
-Example, Cloud Flare.
+Example, Cloud Flare, Akamai.

 188) Business Logic in Clean Architecture?
 Answer: Entities: Has the core business logic with the critical business rules.